aiplanethub/mini-bootcamp-introduction-to-numpy/introduction-to-numpy/1417-What, Why and How to Import.md

 OR \
 **`import numpy as np`**

-We will be using **np** shorthand for numpy.
-It simply serves as an alias and it is easier to use np instead writing full form ‘numpy’ while coding.
+We will be using **np** shorthand for NumPy.
+It simply serves as an alias, making it easier to use np instead of writing ‘numpy’ while coding.

 Note: In this bootcamp, we will use `import numpy as np`.